json-api/json-api/format/index.md

 ### Sorting <a href="#fetching-sorting" id="fetching-sorting" class="headerlink"></a>

-A server **MAY** choose to support requests to sort resource collections according to one or more criteria.
+A server **MAY** choose to support requests to sort resource collections according to one or more criteria ("sort fields").

+> Note: Although recommended, sort fields do not necessarily need to correspond to resource attribute and association names.

+> Note: It is recommended that dot-separated (U+002E FULL-STOP, ".") sort fields be used to request sorting based upon relationship attributes.
+For example, a sort field of `+author.name` could be used to request that the primary data be sorted based upon the `name` attribute of the `author` relationship.

 An endpoint **MAY** support requests to sort the primary data with a `sort` query parameter.
+The value for `sort` **MUST** represent sort fields.

 ```text
 GET /people?sort=+age
 ```

-An endpoint **MAY** support multiple sort criteria by allowing comma-separated (U+002C COMMA, ",") fields as the value for `sort`.
-Sort criteria **SHOULD** be applied in the order specified.
+An endpoint **MAY** support multiple sort fields by allowing comma-separated (U+002C COMMA, ",") sort fields.
+Sort fields **SHOULD** be applied in the order specified.

 ```text
 GET /people?sort=+age,+name
 ```

-The sort order for each field **MUST** be specified with one of the following prefixes:
+The sort order for each sort field **MUST** be specified with one of the following prefixes:

 * Plus (U+002B PLUS SIGN, "+") to request an ascending sort order.
 * Minus (U+002D HYPHEN-MINUS, "-") to request a descending sort order.

-> Note: By requiring a sort order prefix instead of allowing a default order, JSON API avoids setting requirements for the first character in field names.
+> Note: By requiring a sort order prefix instead of allowing a default order, JSON API avoids setting requirements for the first character in sort field names.

 ```text
 GET /articles?sort=-created,+title
 ```

 The above example should return the newest articles first.
 Any articles created on the same date will then be sorted by their title in ascending alphabetical order.

 ### Pagination <a href="#fetching-pagination" id="fetching-pagination" class="headerlink"></a>